phyfilixzero/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that prints the type of the file named iamafile.

 a script that Creates a symbolic link to /bin/ls, named __ls__

+a script that Creates a script that copies all the HTML files from the current working directory to the parent of the working directory